 In this article, we’ll cover prepping your cake, smoothing your fondant and everything in between.
 We’ll prepare you for any troubleshooting issues and tell you how to get the best results with ease.

-Beginners, never fear!
+Beginner cake decorators, never fear!
 Fondant can be fun and we’re here to show you how!

 The type of cake you make is also an important factor to keep in mind.
 Light texture cakes, like angel food or chiffon cakes, will have a hard time holding up to the weight of fondant.
 Cakes with heavy mix-ins, like carrot cake, may also create an uneven surface and can show through your fondant.